 1.3 The Evolution of Media

 Today, Americans can turn on a television and easily find 24-hour news channels, music videos, nature documentaries, and reality shows about everything from hoarders to fashion designers.
-That’s not to mention movies provided on demand from cable companies or television and video available online for streaming or downloading.
-Print media has struggled to adapt; in 2022 U.S. daily newspaper circulation was 20.9 million, down from 60.7 million in 1991 at the start of the information age (Pew Research Center, 2024).
+That’s not to mention movies provided on demand by cable companies or television, as well as video available online for streaming or downloading.
+Print media has struggled to adapt; in 2022, U.S. daily newspaper circulation was 20.9 million, down from 60.7 million in 1991 at the start of the information age (Pew Research Center, 2024).
 A University of California, San Diego study claimed that U.S. households consumed approximately 3.6 zettabytes of information in 2008—the digital equivalent of a 7-foot-high stack of books covering the entire United States—a 350 percent increase since 1980 (Ramsey, 2009).
 According to data from the Cellular Telecommunications Industry Association, annual mobile wireless data consumption in the United States grew almost 140-fold between 2010 and 2021, resulting in 53.4 trillion megabytes of data traffic in the latter year (CTIA, 2022).
-Americans find themselves exposed to media in taxicabs, buses, classrooms, doctors’ offices, highways, and airplanes.
-Individuals can begin to orient themselves in the information cloud by parsing what roles the media fills in society, examining its history in this society, and looking at how technological innovations have helped shape the modern world.
+Americans expose themselves to media in various settings, including taxicabs, buses, classrooms, doctors’ offices, highways, and airplanes.
+Individuals can begin to orient themselves in the information cloud by examining the roles the media plays in society, its history within this society, and how technological innovations have helped shape the modern world.

 What Does Media Do for Us?

-Media fulfills several basic roles in society.
-One obvious role is entertainment.
-Media can act as a springboard for our imaginations, a source of fantasy, and an outlet for escapism.
+The media fulfills several fundamental roles in society.
+One prominent role is entertainment.
+Media can act as a springboard for human imagination, a source of fantasy, and an outlet for escapism.
 In the 19th century, Victorian readers disillusioned by the grimness of the Industrial Revolution found themselves drawn into fantastic worlds of fairies and other fictitious beings.
 In the first decade of the 21st century, American television viewers and streamers could watch a young genius come to age in Young Sheldon; witness political machinations and brutal betrayal in Game of Thrones; follow an inexperienced American attempt to coach an English football team in Ted Lasso; or watch humanity attempt to repopulate the world through repressed sexual slavery in The Handmaid’s Tale.
-By providing its audiences with stories of all kinds, the media has the power to let people escape from the problems and monotony of everyday life.
+By providing its audiences with a wide range of stories, the media has the power to let people escape the problems and monotony of everyday life.

 Media can also provide information and education.
 Information can come in many forms, and it may sometimes be difficult to separate from entertainment.
-Today, news organizations use mass communication platforms and transmit stories from across the globe, allowing readers or viewers in London to access voices and videos from Baghdad, Tokyo, or Buenos Aires.
-Books and magazines provide in-depth looks at a wide range of subjects.
-The free online encyclopedia Wikipedia has articles on topics from presidential nicknames to child prodigies to tongue twisters in various languages.
+Today, news organizations utilize mass communication platforms to transmit stories from across the globe, enabling readers or viewers in London to access voices and videos from Baghdad, Tokyo, or Buenos Aires.
+Books and magazines offer in-depth examinations of a wide range of subjects.
+The free online encyclopedia Wikipedia features articles on a wide range of topics, from presidential nicknames to child prodigies and tongue twisters in various languages.
 The Massachusetts Institute of Technology (MIT) has posted free lecture notes, exams, and audio and video recordings of classes on its OpenCourseWare website, allowing anyone with an Internet connection access to world-class professors and instruction.

-Another useful aspect of media is its ability to act as a public forum to discuss important issues.
+Another valuable aspect of media is its ability to serve as a public forum for discussing important issues.
 Newspapers and other periodicals publish letters to the editor to allow readers to respond to journalists or to voice their opinions on the day’s issues.
-These letters were an important part of U.S. newspapers even when the nation was a British colony, and they have served as a means of public discourse ever since.
+These letters were an essential part of U.S. newspapers even when the nation was a British colony, and they have served as a means of public discourse ever since.
 The Internet is a fundamentally democratic medium that allows everyone with online access to express their opinions on various digital platforms.
 Whether anyone will ever hear or read the content remains another question.

 Similarly, people can use media to monitor the government, businesses, and other institutions.
 More than a century ago, Upton Sinclair’s 1906 novel The Jungle exposed the miserable conditions in the turn-of-the-century meatpacking industry.
 In the early 1970s, Washington Post reporters Bob Woodward and Carl Bernstein uncovered evidence of the Watergate break-in and subsequent cover-up, which eventually led to the resignation of President Richard Nixon.
-But purveyors of mass media may be beholden to particular agendas because of political slant, advertising funds, or ideological bias, thus constraining their ability to act as a watchdog.
-The following are some of these agendas:
+However, purveyors of mass media may be beholden to particular agendas due to political slants, advertising funds, or ideological biases, thus constraining their ability to act as a watchdog.
+The following list outlines some of the agendas of the media:

 - Entertaining and providing an outlet for the imagination